Elie Abel: Career

 After the war, Abel returned to work as a reporter, writing successively for the Montreal Gazette, the North American Newspaper Alliance in Berlin, the Los Angeles Times, and for the Overseas News Agency as its United Nations correspondent.

 In 1949 he joined the staff of The New York Times, serving as a national and foreign correspondent for 11 years.
 After working in Detroit and Washington, he became the Times bureau chief in Belgrade, where he contributed to the paper's Pulitzer Prize-winning coverage of the 1956 Hungarian revolt.
 In 1958, he went to New Delhi, India, as bureau chief and in that capacity covered the Chinese takeover of Tibet.
 In 1959, he returned to the United States to take over the Washington bureau of the Detroit News as its chief, serving only two years before being recruited in 1961 as State Department correspondent for NBC News.
 Distinguishing himself as a diplomatic correspondent, he was ultimately promoted to chief of the network's London bureau.

 During his years as a journalist, both in print and broadcasting, Abel was recognized for incisive in-depth reports on international affairs, and particularly on the subject of communism.

 Leaving broadcast journalism for academia in 1970, Abel was appointed dean of Columbia University's Graduate School of Journalism and Godfrey Lowell Cabot Professor of Journalism.
 Abel left Columbia for Stanford University in 1979 as the first Harry and Norman Chandler Professor of Communication.

-From 1977 to 1980 Abel served as the representative from the United States to the United Nation's International Commission for the Study of Communication Problems, which published the "MacBride Report" in 1980.
+From 1977 to 1980 Abel served as the representative from the United States to the United Nations' International Commission for the Study of Communication Problems, which published the "MacBride Report" in 1980.

-From 1983 to 1986, Abel headed Stanford's Department of Communication and also served as Faculty Senate chair in 1985-86.
-Abel directed Stanford's program in Washington, D.C., in 1993-94.
+From 1983 to 1986, Abel headed Stanford's Department of Communication and also served as Faculty Senate chair in 198 and 1986.
+Abel directed Stanford's program in Washington, D.C., in 1993 and 1994.